Elcock-Lab/AutoRNC/README.md

 # AutoRNC
-Fortran package for generating ribosome nascent-chain models
+Fortran package for generating ribosome nascent-chain models.

+# Citation:

+If you use this code please cite the following paper:

+"AutoRNC: an automated modeling program for building atomic models of ribosome-nascent chain complexes" Robert T. McDonnell & Adrian H. Elcock
+Structure (in press).

 # Installation instructions: